-13. Application of the Part of the Programme Doing the Synthesis of the Russian Sentence to the Sentence (3.1).
-The next step in mechanical translation is the treatment of the Russian words recorded in the denotations (2.2).
-The correct grammatical form of the Russian word is derived by using certain parts of the programme of synthesis of the Russian sentence, which are made up in accordance with the requirements of the Russian grammar, the indications of the word equivalents being obtained as a result of the analysis of the English sentence.
-The sequence of the parts of the programme can be seen in Fig. 9.1 As an example we may consider the changes in the Russian word "категория", which take place according to the scheme (Fig. 13.1).
+The next step in mechanical translation is the treatment of the Russian words recorded in the denotations (Fig. 2).
+The correct grammatical form of the Russian word is derived by using certain parts of the programme of synthesis of the Russian sentence, which are made up in accordance with the requirements of Russian grammar, the indications of the word equivalents being obtained as a result of the analysis of the English sentence.
+The sequence of the parts of the programme can be seen in Fig. 5.

+As an example we may consider the changes in the Russian word категория which take place according to the scheme of Fig. 11.

-The required grammatical forms of the rest of the words in the sentence are derived in a similar way.
-As a result we get the final translation of the sentence, recorded with the aid of the designations in (5.2).
+the sentence are derived in a similar way.
+As a result we get the final translation of the sentence.